Payfast/mod-cubecart/readme.txt

 1. Unzip the module to a temporary location on your computer
 2. Copy and paste the files into your CubeCart installation as they were extracted
 3. Login to the CubeCart admin console
-4. Navigate to Plugins > Manage Plugins
+4. Navigate to Extentions->Manage Extensions
 5. Click on ‘PayFast’ (or on the ‘Edit’ logo next to PayFast)
 6. Change values in form:
-- Check the ‘Status’ checkbox
+- Check the ‘Enable PayFast’ checkbox
 - Click ‘Save’ button to save configuration.

-After completing these instructions, the module is installed and ready to be tested in the sandbox environment (The pre-populated Merchant ID and Merchant Key values are the generic sandbox test credentials).
+After completing these instructions, the module is installed and ready to be tested in the sandbox environment (The module has built in default Merchant ID and Merchant Key values that are the generic sandbox test credentials, this will be used when you leave your credentials empty).

 I”m ready to go live!
 What do I do?